ALL ABOUT VEGETABLES

 More cooking notes: Steaming vegetables.
 The best way is to place a small amount of water in a saucepan.
 Add the vegetables.
 Bring the water to a boil, and then turn down the flame and let them steam in the water for about 30-40 minutes.

 Seasoning vegetables.
-It is often best to cook vegetables without added salt or spices.
-When the vegetables are cooked, then you may add a small amount of mild herbs such as a little oregano, rosemary, thyme, curry powder, or any of a dozen other mild herbs and spices.
+It is best to cook vegetables without added salt or spices.
+When the vegetables are cooked, then add some natural sea salt.
+On occasion, if you wish, add a very small amount of mild herbs such as a little oregano, rosemary, thyme, curry powder, or any of a dozen other mild herbs and spices.

 If you begin with good quality vegetables, they will have wonderful flavors.

 Leftovers.
 While fresh is best, to save time you may cook enough for two days.
-It is best not to keep leftovers more than a day or two, as they will deteriorate somewhat.
+It is best not to keep leftovers more than a day, as they will deteriorate somewhat.

 Fermenting vegetables.
 I do not recommend eating these, except for some sauerkraut.
 Problems with fermented vegetables are: